The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 As we saw in the simpler model, heavier penguins are more likely to be male.
 Also, at any weight, a penguin with a longer bill is more likely to be male.

 This model is more useful than it might seem – in fact, it is similar to models that were used in the original research paper this dataset was collected for.
 The primary topic of that research is sexual dimorphism, which is the degree to which male and female bodies differ.
-One way to quantify dimorphism is to use measurements to identify males and females.
-In a species with higher dimorphism, we expect these identifications to be more accurate.
+One way to quantify dimorphism is to use measurements to classify males and females.
+In a species with higher dimorphism, we expect these classifications to be more accurate.

 The original paper is Gorman KB, Williams TD, Fraser WR (2014).
 Ecological sexual dimorphism and environmental variability within a community of Antarctic penguins (genus Pygoscelis).
 PLoS ONE 9(3):e90081. https://doi.org/10.1371/journal.pone.0090081